aalfiann/reslim-tuber/readme.md

 Roadmap:
 ---------------

-1. Post your video from Youtube, Vimeo, etc.
+1. Post or Embed your video from Youtube, Vimeo, etc.
-2. Ads management
+2. Ads management system
+3. Like and Dislike rating system
-3. Share video using sharethis
+4. Share video using sharethis
-4. Comment system using disqus
+5. Comment system using disqus
-5. Very simple as no member system
+6. Very simple and small as there is no member system
-6. Sitemap and RSS
+7. Automatic build Sitemap and RSS
+8. Modern and SEO Optimized design
-7. Etc
+9. Etc

 Feature:
 ---------------